acmeframework/page-qr/README.md

 While I'm sure there are a bunch of ways to use it, here is the quick story of why it came to be.

-> I was scroll through LinkedIn and I came to a video of an excerpt of a Ted Talk by Reshma Saujani (TED2016ing) - the founder of Girls Who Code.
+> I was scrolling through LinkedIn and I came to a video of an excerpt of a Ted Talk by Reshma Saujani (TED2016) - the founder of Girls Who Code.
 I have 4 daughters and I found Reshma's talk empowering to hear.
 So I wanted my girls to hear it.
 BUT I was looking at this on my computer.
 Sure I could have shared it to them via email BUT THEY NEVER check their email.
 So then I would have to text them or Snapchat them to look at their email.
 It hit me if I could simply have a QR code on my desktop, I could open that same page on my phone and then just send them a text.
 Simple.
 So, I created this simple extension to do just that.

 ## Issues / Comments / Suggestions